 - Risk of price changes in equities

+- Risk of changes in interest rates

 - Currency risk

-- Concentration risk

-- Risks associated with the acceptance of
+- Risks associated with investment in investment fund units

 The fund may also temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.